-where $u_{\rm e,code}$ is the electron internal energy provided by the two-temperature model (in the code units) and where $\Lambda_{\rm code}$ is the synchrotron cooling rate (also in the code units).
-In c.g.s units the cooling rate reads (Eq.~A4 from \citealt{moscibrodzka:2011}):
+where $u_{\rm e,code}$ is the electron internal energy provided by the two-temperature model (in code units) and where $\Lambda_{\rm code}$ is the synchrotron cooling rate (also in code units).
+In cgs units the cooling rate reads (Eq.~(A4) from \citealt{moscibrodzka:2011})